Grameen and Continuum partner to address talent gap in microfinance

 A conversation on Microfinance

 Couple of months ago we had the privilege to host Mr. N. Srinivasan in Boston.
-Mr. Srinivasan is the author of the ‘Microfinance in India: State of the Sector Report 2008’, was Chief General Manager of India’s National Bank for Agriculture and Rural Development (NABARD) where he served for 25 years.
-Here are excerpts from an interview and Mr Srinivasan’s open letter to the Indian Government.
+Mr. Srinivasan is the author of the ‘Microfinance in India: State of the Sector Report 2008’.
+He also capped off his 25 year career at National Bank for Agriculture and Rural Development (NABARD) as Chief General Manager for his last 6 years.

 How to multiply your social impact 2X to 6X

-Bala Vishwanath, an IIT and IIM alum, saw an opportunity to multiply the social impact of every dollar, quit his job and worked to setup www.UnitedProsperity.org United Prosperity helps provide loan guarantees that enable poor entrepreneurs to borrow from Microfinance Institutions to build their enterprises in developing countries.
+Fast forward to 2008, Bala Vishwanath, an alum of top Indian tech and management schools – IIT and IIM – saw an opportunity to unstick the Kiva bottleneck and to multiply the social impact of every dollar.
+He quit his job and worked to setup www.UnitedProsperity.org United Prosperity helps provide loan guarantees that enable poor entrepreneurs to borrow from Microfinance Institutions to build their enterprises in developing countries.
+Continue reading